 The Bear Dance

 The Ute Native Americans of Colorado have been celebrating bear dances for centuries.
 Spanish explorers recorded seeing them perform bear dances as far back as the 15th century.
 The bear dance is performed in spring, when bears come out of hibernation.
 It’s a celebration of life, much in the same way other cultures celebrate the arrival of spring.

-Other tribes, including the Caddo, Lenape, and Iroquois, also have bear dances that generally celebrate the transition from winter, when bears are in hibernation and considered to be in communication with spirits, to spring, when bears come back to the material world and the Earth awakens or is reborn.
+Other tribes, including the Caddo, Lenape, and Iroquois, also have bear dances that generally celebrate the transition from winter, when bears are in hibernation and considered to be in communication with spirits, to spring when bears come back to the material world and the Earth awakens or is reborn.

 The Native American clan system is organized around family groups based on the maternal line.
-The clans served as a system of community organization, division of labor, and some historians surmise that they helped to keep gene pools healthy by preventing close relatives from marrying.
+The clans serve as a system of community organization, division of labor, and some historians surmise that they helped to keep gene pools healthy by preventing close relatives from marrying.
 Generally, clans have animals that are associated with them, and a number of Native American tribes have bear clans.

 Tribes that have bear cleans include the Creek, whose bear clan is called Nokosalgi or Nokosvlke; the Chippewa, whose bear clan and totem are called Nooke; the Algonquian tribes, such as the Mi’kmaq and Menominee; the Huron and Iroquois tribes; the Plains tribes, including the Caddo and Osage; the Hopi, whose bear clan is called Honngyam or Hona-wungwa; the Navajo and Pueblo; and the northwestern coastal tribes including the Tlingit, Tsimshian, Nisgaa-Gitksan, and Salishan.

 While bears have held a variety of meanings to ancient cultures throughout history, it’s important to mention a bear symbol in our modern world.